codejutsu1/tulo/README.md

 ## How to run the application

+> Coming soon.

 ## API Documentation

-> This application has been documented using Postman Here.
+This application has been documented using Postman Here.

+> Coming soon.

 ## Run the tests